 Since inception, Banzai has financed its operations primarily from the sales of redeemable convertible preferred stock and convertible promissory notes, and proceeds from senior secured loans.
-As of December 31, 2023, Banzai had cash and cash equivalents of \$2.1 million.
+As of March 31, 2024, Banzai had cash and cash equivalents of approximately \$1.0 million.

-Banzai has incurred losses since its inception, had a working capital deficit of \$34.1 million as of December 31, 2023, and had an accumulated deficit at December 31, 2023 totaling \$46.8 million.
-As of December 31, 2023, Banzai had \$9.2 million and \$7.0 million aggregate principal amount outstanding on term/ promissory notes and convertible notes, respectively.
-Since December 31, 2023, Banzai has raised additional capital under the SEPA through the issuance of additional convertible notes for a total of \$2.5 million and issued a non-cash share payment of a total of \$1.5 million in partial settlement of the Yorkville Promissory Note financing; a \$0.5 million non-cash share payment to settle the deferred fee liability recognized as of December 31, 2023, and payable to Yorkville in terms of the SEPA.
+Banzai has incurred losses since its inception, had a working capital deficit of approximately \$33.1 million as of March 31, 2024, and had an accumulated deficit at March 31, 2024 totaling approximately \$51.3 million.
+As of March 31, 2024, Banzai had approximately \$10.0 million and approximately \$6.8 million aggregate principal amount outstanding on term/ promissory notes and convertible notes, respectively.
+During the three months ended March 31, 2024, Banzai has raised additional capital under the SEPA through the issuance of additional convertible notes for a total of approximately \$2.5 million to fund the Company's operations.
+Additionally, during the three months ended March 31, 2024, the Company issued non-cash share payments of approximately \$1.5 million in partial settlement of the Yorkville Promissory Note financing; an approximately \$0.5 million non-cash share payment to settle the deferred fee liability recognized as of March 31, 2024, and payable to Yorkville in terms of the SEPA.
+These stock issuances described herein do not represent sources of new capital, rather the issuances were made to settle existing liabilities in lieu of cash payments, as described above.
 Banzai has historically used debt financing proceeds principally to fund operations.